-Passports must be valid for up to six months (depending on your nationality) and are required by all, except by European Union nationals and nationals of Iceland, Liechtenstein, Malta, Norway and Switzerland holding valid national ID cards.
-British, Australian, Canadian, American and Japanese need a valid passport.
+Passports must be valid for up to six months (depending on your nationality) and are required by all, except for European Union nationals and nationals of Iceland, Liechtenstein, Malta, Norway, and Switzerland holding valid national ID cards.
+British, Australian, Canadian, American, and Japanese citizens need a valid passport.

-Although it is not obligatory to have a return ticket, it is advisable to have one because, if you don’t, you may have to prove sufficient means of financial support to return.
+Although it is not obligatory to have a return ticket, it is advisable to have one.
+If you don’t, you may have to prove sufficient means of financial support to return.

-Visas are required by all for stays of up to 90 days, with the exception of:
+Visas are required by all for stays of up to 90 days, except for:

 Health and Vaccination Information for Portugal

-You will not require any vaccinations to visit Portugal, unless you are coming from an infected area.
-The most likely infection being ‘Yellow Fever’.
+- You will not require any vaccinations to visit Portugal unless you are coming from an area with a common infection.
 Make a point of checking with your tour operator or local Portuguese Embassy if in any doubt.

 - EU citizens can obtain a refund of most medical costs by using form E111, which is available from Post Offices, Health or Social Security offices in your country.

 - Yellow Fever Vaccination: International Certificate of Vaccination for Yellow Fever is required only when traveling from an infected area and when the traveler is more than one year of age.

 If you meet all the requirements to visit and are looking to vacation in Portugal, explore our travel packages for great deals to explore our beautiful country.
 We also have day tours and excursions available for a quick weekend getaway.